Tyson Barrie: Colorado Avalanche

 After attending his third Avalanche training camp, Barrie made his professional debut in the 2011–12 season, assigned to the Avalanche's American Hockey League (AHL) affiliate, the Lake Erie Monsters.
-As a defenceman, he impressively led the Monsters in scoring at the midpoint of the season and was selected in the AHL All-Star Game, scoring a goal and helping the Western Conference to victory.
+As a defenceman, he impressively led the Monsters in scoring at the season's midpoint and was selected in the AHL All-Star Game, scoring a goal and helping the Western Conference to victory.
 Shortly after, on February 4, 2012, he received his first NHL call-up by the Avalanche.
 He made his NHL debut three days later on February 7 in a 5–2 victory over the Chicago Blackhawks at the Pepsi Center.
 He appeared in four games before he was returned to the Monsters.
 He was later recalled to finish the season with ten scoreless games for the Avalanche before he finished the season with the Monsters, leading the club in scoring with 32 points in 49 games.

 With the 2012–13 NHL lockout in effect, Barrie began the 2012–13 season with Lake Erie.
 As the Monsters' leading offensive defenceman, Barrie was recalled by the Avalanche on January 11, 2013, and made the team's opening night roster for the shortened season.
 In his fifth game of the season, a 4–3 shootout victory over the Minnesota Wild on February 14, Barrie registered his first point, an assist, on a goal by Milan Hejduk.
 He scored his first NHL goal four days later in a 6–5 victory over the Nashville Predators.
 After a brief return to the AHL, Barrie established himself within the top-six on the Avalanche defence.
 On March 30, 2013, in another game against the Predators, he became the first Avalanche rookie defenceman to score an overtime winner.
 Despite missing the 2013 Stanley Cup playoffs, Barrie led all Colorado players in average ice-time and also the defence in scoring with 2 goals, 11 assists and 13 points in 32 games.